FreeBSD-MFGA/FreeBSD-MFGA/README.md

 [Click here to donate to the FreeBSD Foundation](https://freebsdfoundation.org/donate)

 In order to be able to maintain this book better, we have used the Gitbook platform for collaboration and Vuepress to present the book.
 We apologize for the inability to export directly from GitBook to PDF (we provide a reference version of the PDF in the release) and for the slow access.
-Our current server is about $10 a month, so if you'd like to contribute, please join our [Telegram group](https://t.me/freebsdba) or QQ group 319271312.
+Our current server is about $10 a month, so if you'd like to contribute, please join our [Telegram group](https://t.me/FreeBSD_MFGA).
 If you'd also like to contribute, please see WIKI for details., please refer to Chapter 1, Section 9 for the list of contributors.

 **Donors:**